 Offshore Maritime Injury

-The Gulf of Mexico and connected ports in Louisiana and southeast Texas are a hotspot of activity for workers involved in the maritime industry, including seamen, longshoremen, oil drillers, dock workers, repairmen, and many others.
-Many major players in the maritime industry are engaged in some capacity with Louisiana’s gulf coast and ports.
+The Gulf of Mexico and connected ports in Louisiana and southeast Texas are a hotspot of activity for maritime industry workers, which inevitably leads to offshore maritime injury.
+Those involved include seamen, longshoremen, oil drillers, dock workers, repairmen, and many others.
+Many major players in the maritime industry take part in some capacity with Louisiana’s gulf coast and ports.
 Unfortunately, they can be rather slippery and difficult to “pin down” when it comes to imposing liability for injuries suffered by their workers.

-If you’ve been injured while working aboard a vessel, oil rig, or in-and-around maritime-related infrastructure (i.e., docks, loading bays, etc.), then you may be entitled to significant compensation for the harm suffered.
+If you were injured while working aboard a vessel, oil rig, or in-and-around maritime-related infrastructure (i.e., docks, loading bays, etc.), then you may be entitled to significant compensation.
 The Law Firm of Walter Gabriel, LLC can help.
-Contact us today for further guidance.
+Contact us today to get your case started with an experienced Louisiana offshore injury lawyer.

 We Represent a Range of Maritime Injury Claimants